One Night with the King

-One Night with the King is a 2006 American religious epic film produced by Matt Crouch and Laurie Crouch of Gener8Xion Entertainment, directed by Michael O. Sajbel, and starring Peter O'Toole, Tiffany Dupont, John Rhys-Davies and Luke Goss.
+One Night with the King is a 2006 American religious epic film produced by Matt Crouch and Laurie Crouch of Gener8Xion Entertainment, directed by Michael O. Sajbel, and starring Peter O'Toole, Tiffany Dupont, John Rhys-Davies, and Luke Goss.

 The screenplay by Stephan Blinn is based on Tommy Tenney and Mark Andrew Olsen's novel Hadassah: One Night with the King.
 One Night with the King is a dramatization of the Biblical story of Esther, who risked her life by approaching the King of Persia to request that he save the Jewish people.

-Despite being a critical and commercial failure, it received a 2007 CAMIE Award for Goss' portrayal of King Xerxes.
+It received a 2007 CAMIE Award for Goss' portrayal of King Xerxes.

 Plot

-The film is set in Susa, Persia (modern-day Iran) King Xerxes holds a great feast for all the people to attend.
+The film is set in Susa, Persia (modern-day Iran).
+King Xerxes holds a great feast for all the people to attend.
 An orphaned Jewish woman, Hadassah, longs to go to Jerusalem to see the Holy Land and prepares to leave with the caravan along with her friend, Jesse.
 They stop by the king's feast before he goes marching to war to avenge his father's death.
 Hadassah and Jesse witness the king summoning Queen Vashti.
 Queen Vashti was opposed to the war, desiring King Xerxes to enhance his kingdom instead.
 She holds her own feast in protest against the war.
 When the king summons her to his feast, she refuses to come, stating, "I am queen and I will not lower my dignity.
 Or shame my crown by wearing it before your drunk and thinly veiled war council".
 Because of this, King Xerxes is advised to banish her and select a more worthy queen.

 All beautiful unmarried women in the city of Susa are brought to Xerxes.
-Under the command of her overprotective cousin, Mordecai (who was one of the king's scribes and worked in the palace) Hadassah does not reveal her nationality or family and changes her name to "Esther" (after the Babylonian goddess Ishtar) she is taken in with the rest of the selected women and given cosmetics, perfumes and treatments under the care of Hegai, the king's royal eunuch.
+Under the command of her overprotective cousin, Mordecai, Hadassah does not reveal her nationality or family and changes her name to "Esther" (after the Babylonian goddess Ishtar).
+Eventually she is taken in with the rest of the selected women and given cosmetics, perfumes and treatments under the care of Hegai, the king's royal eunuch.
 Through her quick wit, intelligence and integrity, she becomes Hegai's favorite.